-Burning a Fuel is Oxidation
+Burning a Fuel Is Oxidation

 The chemistry of energy metabolism as it affects the brain/body is exceedingly complex.
-However, in order to illustrate the principles of oxidation (burning) perhaps it can be seen in the simplest terms by recognizing what happens when we burn (or oxidize) something such as a sheet of paper.
+However, in order to illustrate the principles of oxidation (burning) perhaps, it can be seen in the simplest terms by recognizing what happens when we burn (or oxidize) something such as a sheet of paper.
 The paper does not ignite spontaneously: some form of energy has to set it alight.
 When we strike a match, energy is consumed by the arm and hand of the person that does the striking.
 This energy is used to move the match against a rough surface and the friction causes heat energy to arise and light the match.
 Energy is required for each step.
 Having applied the flame from the match to the newspaper, we have transferred the energy and the match is incompletely burned.
-In each case, the match and the paper act as fuel and the heat energy released is produced by the fuel combining with oxygen.
-Because of incomplete combustion, both the paper and the match are converted into ash, the left over unburned portions.
+In each case, the match and the paper act as fuel, and the heat energy released is produced by the fuel combining with oxygen.
+Because of incomplete combustion, both the paper and the match are converted into ash, the leftover unburned portions.

 Speed of the Oxidation

-In this simple case the heat energy is released into the atmosphere and disperses.
+In this simple case, the heat energy is released into the atmosphere and disperses.
 The energy cannot be used to perform work.
 The same thing happens with an open fire but there is an additional factor.
 For example, if we blow on it, the fire burns more briskly.
 Sparks are produced that may set fire to the surrounding dead grass.
 Energy has to be captured and controlled to do work.
-Any form of burning, combustion, fire, singeing (we have many words for the process) is produced by a fuel combining with oxygen.
+Any form of burning, combustion, fire, or singeing (we have many words for the process) is produced by a fuel combining with oxygen.
 The resultant energy is used to do work.
 Combustion is never complete; some form of ash is left over.

 In the body, we burn glucose and the term used is oxidation.
 The “ash” is carbon dioxide and water, both of which are partially lost in the breath.
-It is the speed of the reaction that makes a difference to the rate of energy production.
+It is the speed of the reaction that makes a difference in the rate of energy production.
 Singeing is a very slow combination of the material with oxygen whereas an explosion is an extremely fast reaction.
 Neither of them could function without oxygen.
 The production of sparks from an open fire may be used as an analogy for free oxygen radicals.
-This part of the post may be overkill, but I am discussing every day phenomena that are frequently taken for granted.
+This part of the post may be overkill, but I am discussing everyday phenomena that are frequently taken for granted.
 Little or no thought is generally given to the mechanisms involved.

-What are Free Oxygen Radicals?
+What Are Free Oxygen Radicals?

 I have already compared them with sparks from an open fire.
 This means that oxidation in the body can be slow or fast and the speed of the reaction has to be controlled.
 Too little oxygen is as bad as too much, encapsulated as “all things in moderation”, arguably the most important philosophical annotation that has ever been conceived, since it applies to everything.